-Students are welcome to provide updated or additional materials to their Prior or Pending Felony Disclosure Form.
+Students are welcome to provide updated or additional materials.
 Documents can be uploaded through our document uploader.

-Students who reapply or update terms will need to complete a new Prior or Pending Felony Disclosure Form and must submit updated information.
+Students who reapply or update terms and have new information to disclose will need to complete and submit another Disciplinary Action and Felony Disclosure Form for UCERC review.

 The decision of UCERC is final for the term for which the student is admitted.
-Students are welcome to update their application for another term or reapply by emailing email@example.com.
+Students are welcome to update their application for another term or reapply.